James-VT/MS3_Halo_Pizza/README.md

     * This project was created in the Google Chrome browser, and as such Chrome was used as the default testing browser.

 * [Google Fonts](https://fonts.google.com/)
     * The fonts for the site were imported from Google Fonts.
+This site uses Roboto and Permanent Marker throughout.

 *  [FontAwesome](https://fontawesome.com/)
     * The icons for social media links were taken from FontAwesome.